MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/types/Types.md

 ## MCArrayTypes

-Fianlly, arrays are orthogonal to all the generic considerations.
-They can be combined with any of the above variants.
+Arrays are orthogonal to the generic extensions.
+Thus they can be combined with any of the above variants.
 Language component [`MCArrayTypes`](MCArrayTypes.mc4) provides possibilities to add arrays, such as `Person[]` or `int[][]`.